A Brief History

 Tools and Platforms Driving Democratization:

-- Social Media: Enables anyone with internet access to share news and opinions, bypassing traditional gatekeepers.
+- Social Media: Enables anyone with internet access to share news, information and opinions, bypassing traditional gatekeepers.

 - Crowdsourcing: Platforms like Reddit and Wikipedia rely on community contributions to share information widely.